WORMrus/AvitoChecker/README.md

       "Category": "tovary_dlya_kompyutera/komplektuyuschie/materinskie_platy"
     }
 ```
-The random letters can be ommited in the ase of Avito
+The random letters can be ommited in the case of Avito

 The tool stores any seen listings in the file specified by the `JSONFileStorageOptions` section.